cohandv/mutantRecognition/README.md

   docker-compose up --build
 2) Load the postman suite (inside tests folder) which contains both methods to test
 3) Load the jmeter suite (inside tests folder) which contains both methods to test (the test is set to 100 concurrent users executing the suite 100 times)
+4) To redeploy execute docker-compose stop and docker-compose rm (to ensure using latest containers all the time)
 ```